myselfsandip/medium-serverless/README.md

 # Medium Blog Project

-This is a Medium Blog project built with TypeScript, Prisma, and Hono.
+This is a Medium Blog project built with TypeScript, Prisma, and Hono, deployed on Cloudflare Workers.

 ## Project Structure